 Humiliation is any act that attempts to diminish someone else’s self-worth

 Degradation is a process to worsen or weaken someone else’s quality of life

 The Dignity & Respect Campaign lists these seven pillars of dignity:

-We all have different backgrounds and vastly different experiences from one another.
+(1) START WITH YOU – We all have different backgrounds and vastly different experiences from one another.
 These experiences have shaped how you have come to see the world, as well as how you react to certain situations.
-Knowing these factors about yourself can go a long way in your ability to interact with others, and treat them with dignity and respect.
+Knowing these factors about yourself can go a long way in your ability to interact with others and treat them with dignity and respect.
 Know your strengths as well as you know your weaknesses.

-Understand…
+(5) JOIN THE TEAM – How to create teams that respect individual differences?
 Teams do not function at full capacity unless everyone is involved.
 Just as two heads are better than one, a team or group in which everyone is engaged and contributing is better than one or two individuals excluding the rest.
-It’s true that these types of interactions can be difficult to cultivate, which is why it takes everyone’s effort to involve others.
-Work to find the strengths of your teammates, and figure out the best ways to encourage and inspire each member.
+It is true that these types of interactions can be difficult to cultivate, which is why it takes everyone’s effort to involve others.
+Work to find the strengths of your teammates and figure out the best ways to encourage and inspire each member.

+6) LEAD THE WAY – How to be inclusive with every person, in every interaction, in everything you do, every day?
 If each one of us waited for someone else to step up and be the first to lead an initiative, how many initiatives do you expect would get started?
-The truth is that it’s everyone’s responsibility to take charge and make an impact.
+The truth is that It is everyone’s responsibility to take charge and make an impact.
 This impact can be as small as an effort to smile at everyone you pass on the street.
+This is called inclusivity.

 The Subject Matter Expert

 Subject matter experts are member service officers with a solid understanding of marketing and especially of service marketing.
 This background is essential to loss prevention professionals, and member service is a type of loss prevention.
 Don’t mimimize this.
 Your community is a retail marketer.
 People attend markets because they need something.